christianbmartinez/colorfill/README.md

 ### colorfill

 An application for visualizing and creating stunning css text fill animations.
 [View on Codepen](https://codepen.io/christianmartinez/pen/KKgyywR)

+Want more than one colorfill on your web app?
+Check out colorfilljs [here](https://github.com/christianbmartinez/colorfilljs.git)

 ## Install